Suraj-1Kumar/Suraj-1Kumar/README.md

 <p align="center">
   🎓 I'm a passionate and results-driven final-year Computer Science student at the <b>Noida Institute of Engineering & Technology</b>.
   My focus is on building robust applications at the intersection of AI and scalable backend systems.
 I am actively seeking full-time Software Engineering roles starting in 2026.
   <br />
   <img src="https://img.shields.io/badge/Status-Open_to_Work-brightgreen?style=for-the-badge" alt="Open to Work"/>
 </p>

 ---
+### About Me

+- 🔭 I'm currently **open to new Job opportunities** as a Software Engineer.
+- 🌱 I'm currently learning **Java Fullstack, DevOps principles and tools** to streamline development workflows.
+- 👯 All of my public projects are available on my [GitHub Profile](https://github.com/Suraj-1Kumar).
+- 💬 Ask me about **Java, Python, AI/ML, Spring Boot, or DevOps concepts**.
+- 📫 How to reach me: <a href="mailto:surajkumarofficially@gmail.com">surajkumarofficially@gmail.com</a>
+- 📄 Know more about my experiences: [My Resume/Portfolio]([YOUR_PORTFOLIO_OR_RESUME_LINK])
+- ⚡ Fun fact: 😉

+---